-- 4.1 A supervisory file shall be kept for each person in supervision. - 4.1.1 The file shall contain: - The current signed covenant for supervision - Signed Agreed Records - Any formal reports to/from the supervisory process eg from/to appraisal processes; supervision training processes; a probationers' committee - 4.1.2 The supervisee has access to the supervisory file and may keep a copy.
-The supervisor and the nominated third party also keep a copy/have access to the file.

-- 4.1.3 The nominated third party and should normally be the minister in oversight/ manager.
-This would not be appropriate if the minister in oversight is closely related to the supervisee or if there has been a breakdown of relationship between the parties, of which their District Chair is formally aware.
-In this case, and in all cases where the minister in oversight/manager is the supervisor, the nominated third party is appointed by the keeper of the SIP. - 4.1.4 The file shall be kept as a sensitive document subject to GDPR requirements - 4.1.5 At the end of a supervisory relationship all copies of the file are either posted by recorded delivery or sent as a password protect electronic file to the new supervisor/third party or to the keeper of the SIP if the new supervisor/third party is not yet known. - 4.1.6 For ministers retiring from the active work or ceasing to be in Full Connexion, copies of the file are sent to the Chair of the District to where the minister will reside.
+- 4.1 A supervisory file shall be kept for each person in supervision. - 4.1.1 The file shall contain: - The current signed covenant for supervision - Signed Agreed Records - Any formal reports to/from the supervisory process e.g. from/to appraisal processes; supervision training processes; a probationers' committee - 4.1.2 The supervisor keeps a copy of the file and the nominated third party.
+The supervisee may also keep a copy of the file. - 4.1.3 The nominated third party and should normally be the minister in oversight/manager.
+If the minister in oversight/manager is the supervisor the nominated third party is appointed by the keeper of the SIP. - 4.1.4 The file shall be kept as a sensitive document subject to GDPR requirements - 4.1.5 At the end of a supervisory relationship all copies of the file are either posted by recorded delivery or sent as a password protect electronic file to the new supervisor/third party or to the keeper of the SIP if the new supervisor/third party is not yet known. - 4.1.6 For ministers retiring from the active work or ceasing to be in Full Connexion, copies of the file are sent to the Chair of the District to where the minister will reside.
 The file will be held until the minister's death and then destroyed by the Chair.
-The file's content may be drawn upon for purpose of giving reference should the minister wish to move back into active work. - 4.1.7 For those ceasing to be in Full Connexion a right to erasure may be applied for, advice should be sought from The Conference Office before agreeing to such a request. - 4.1.8 For lay employees who come to the end of their employment with the Methodist Church the Supervisor's file should be sent to the employer who will retain the file, with their employment record, for six years before being destroyed.
+The file's content may be drawn upon for purpose of giving reference should the minister wish to move back into active work. - 4.1.7 For those ceasing to be in Full Connexion a right to erasure may be applied for, advice should be sought from The Conference Office before agreeing to such a request. - 4.1.8 For lay employees who come to the end of their employment with the Methodist Church the Supervisor's file should be sent to the employer who will retain the file, with their employment record, for 6 years before being destroyed.
 The files content may be drawn upon for purpose of giving references. - 4.1.9 If a supervisee dies in service the files should be destroyed by those holding them.